AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 Cadets with exemplary Physical Fitness Assessment scores will be granted “PT Passes” on a sliding scale.
 The pass may be used at the cadet’s discretion to excuse them from one PT session without counting against their total attendance.
 The cadet must inform their chain of command NLT 24 hours prior to its use for proper accountability of all cadets.
 This number of passes is determined by following scale:
   - ≥ 95 PFA score grants one PT Pass
   - = 100 PFA score grants two PT Passes

+#### Civil Involvements
+While in the AFROTC program, you should respect all civil, military, and school policies and refrain from behavior that leads to being cited or charged by civil, military, or school agencies.
+Any offense, violation of law or ordinance, or any other incident causing adverse involvement or contact with civil, military, or school authorities as an adult or juvenile is an involvement for AFROTC purposes and must be reported in WINGS.
+If you are involved in an incident, you must report the adverse involvement to cadre within 72 hours of the incident.
+The initial cadre point of contact for civil involvements will be Technical Sergeant Jairzinho Chin.

+AFROTC cadets will self-report the Civil Involvement via WINGS at the following link: [https://WINGS.holmcenter.com/psp/hcp/LANDING/PORT_HCP/h/?tab=HOME](https://wings.holmcenter.com/psp/hcp/LANDING/PORT_HCP/h/?tab=HOME)

+#### Drug Use
+During the completion of the AFROTC application, you completed the AFROTC Form 2030 on the United States Air Force Drug and Alcohol Abuse Policy.
+With this certification, you have been counseled and briefed on the fact that any future use (referred as post-orientation) is disqualifying (non-waivable).
+AFROTC is an extremely competitive environment and any illegal drug use will jeopardize your future career as an Air Force Officer.
+Cadets who are under 21 years old are strongly discouraged from drinking alcohol.
+If underage cadets are found guilty by school or civil authorities of underage drinking, those cadets will be counseled and may be processed for disenrollment or asked to leave the program.

+The Air Force has a Zero Tolerance policy on illegal drug use or abuse in the cadet corps and on active duty.
+By signing the Drug Demand Reduction Program memorandum of understanding upon program entry, you are subject to random drug testing any time after program entry during the Academic Year or at Field Training.

 ## CHAPTER 3 – CADET WING ORGANIZATION
 ### Organizational Structure